Motitumbahamphe7952/Motitumbahamphe7952/README.md

-# Hi there, I'm Moti Tumbahamphe! 👋
+# Hi there, I'm Nikhil Limbu! 👋
-(My username’s a boss-level puzzle — feel free to just call me Nikhil Limbu 😄)

 Welcome to my GitHub profile!